rails/rails/guides/source/action_controller_overview.md

 ### Redirects Filtering

-Sometimes it's desirable to filter out from log files some sensible locations your application is redirecting to.
+Sometimes it's desirable to filter out from log files some sensitive locations your application is redirecting to.
 You can do that by using the `config.filter_redirect` configuration option:

 ```ruby